 You may renew your vehicle registration online if you can satisfy all of the online eligibility requirements below.
-You may also change your address during this transaction if you are the primary owner of the vehicle.
-If there is a co-owner on the vehicle registration, that individual must apply for their own change of address.
 If you cannot satisfy all these online requirements, please visit a DMV service location to resolve the issues that are preventing you from renewing online.

 As of July 13, 2009, in-person registration renewals were eliminated.
 Although you can renew your registration online if it has been expired for less than 90 days, please be aware that it is illegal to drive with an expired vehicle registration.